Frequently Asked Questions

 There are other benefits to the Netherlands’ 30 percent ruling.

-In general an individual will not have to pay tax on capital gains.
-So if the main residence is sold the profit is not taxable.
-This is different if the transaction exceeds normal asset management.
-In that case the capital gain is treated as income from other activities or even business income.
+In general, an individual will not have to pay tax on capital gains.
+So your main residence is sold, and the profit is not taxable.
+Check with one of our financial advisors if the property is used as an investment.

 No, life insurances are not tax deductible.